-Note: From 2002 to 2005, the Debt Service Fund balance declined from 7.37% of debt service expenditures to less than 2%.
+Note: From 2003 to 2005, the Debt Service Fund balance declined from 4.83% of debt service expenditures to less than 1.93%.
 This decline was the result of a few significant changes in our tax roll.
 While this fund balance should not be excessive, we believe, to ensure stability, this fund balance should maintain 7% to 10% of debt service expenditures in fund balance.
 In 2006 and 2007 we increased fund balance.
-This balance declined again in 2008 and 2009.
-A slight increase was realized for 2010 and a slight increase is projected for 2011.
+This balance declined again from 2008 to 2010.
+In 2011, fund balance increased because of significant savings achieved through a bond refunding executed in November 2010.
 The district will monitor the balance for the future and consider placing additional residual construction funds into the Debt Service Fund as projects are completed to further increase the fund balance.